 - Tap fused power sources which are hot in accessory/run/start.
 For 840's, the cruise switch wire from connector pin 1 (violet/white) is ideal (see image below left).
 850's may use radio pin 5 or others.
 Tap-in squeeze connectors are convenient.

-- For a ground terminal use under-column location, under ignition switch (see image above right).
+- For a ground terminal, use an under-column location (see image above right).
 '95-on cars are pre-wired from original '111 slip ring.
 Simply open the car's connector and transfer the pin 1 brown wire into pin 1 of your new connector.

 - The light control module (LKM) has no input and therefore wheel buttons are lit at all times.

 - Extend slip ring's pin 4 (white wire) to radio wiring harness terminal 7.
 See image below.
-Run the radio bus wire down right side of column along the ignition switch interlock cable to radio.
+Run the radio bus wire down the right side of column along the ignition switch interlock cable, to radio.
 Secure wire with tie wraps.

 Cruise Component Swap

-1) Source all parts and review wiring diagram referenced below.
+Source all parts and review wiring diagram referenced below.
 Cruise actuators require the matching cable and electrical connector.
 Mounting hardware may be needed too.
-If possible, open and re-pin connectors as needed, instead of cutting & splicing.
+If possible, open and re-pin connectors as needed instead of cutting & splicing.

 E38/39 Cruise Control Retrofit for E31 (840Ci) - by Frankie.

 Note: This method is untested in the 8-series, but has been successfully performed in the E36 3-series.
 The GRII cruise module offers even smoother operation than earlier factory systems, along with a cluster annunciator light.
-Since I abandoned this approach in favor of the TMS adaptor, additional installation details are not possible and the wiring diagram is only theoretical.
+I have no additional installation details and the wiring diagram is only theoretical.
 However, this should provide a foundation for those proceeding down this path - Frankie.